-The Construction Industry Training Board (CITB) is concerned that the government’s proposed new apprenticeship levy will cut funding for construction apprenticeships by up to 30 per cent.
+The Construction Industry Training Board (CITB) is concerned that the government’s planned new apprenticeship tax will decrease funding for construction apprenticeships by up to 30 per cent.

 Steve Hearty, head of apprenticeships at CITB, says: “The Government’s proposed funding bands for framework apprenticeships raise real concerns for the construction industry.

 “We support the new, employer-designed standards, because we think they will improve the quality of apprenticeships, and it is encouraging to note that Government state these will be funded at a higher rate than those recently published.
-However, no standards for construction have yet been approved and we are still working under the existing frameworks system and may well continue beyond 2017.
+Although no construction standards have been established, we are continuing to work within the current parameters and may do so long through 2017.

 “We are concerned that training providers could stop training or they could ask employers to make up the shortfall in cost, which might deter firms from taking apprentices on.